stevenengland/paperless_ngx_ansible_role/README.md

 Requirements
 ------------

-No special system requirements.
-Ansible 2.8 or newer is required.
+No special system requirements. `ansible_version_minimum: "2.11"` or newer is required.

 Role Variables
 --------------